TEJ-Fellowship/pbl/neuralVault/apps/gemini/README.md

 - ✅ "Send an email to sarah@example.com about the meeting"
 - ✅ "Compose an email to the team about project updates"

+### **Email Management & Organization** 🆕

+- ✅ "Mark all unread emails from John as read"
+- ✅ "Star the latest 5 important emails"
+- ✅ "Move all emails about meetings to the 'Work' label"
+- ✅ "Mark email 198e18af09f54660 as unread"

+### **Email Communication** 🆕

+- ✅ "Reply to the latest email from Sarah with 'Thanks, I'll get back to you soon'"
+- ✅ "Forward the email about the project to john@example.com"
+- ✅ "Reply to email 198e18af09f54660 without including the original"

+### **Email Attachments** 🆕

+- ✅ "Show me attachments for email 198e18af09f54660"
+- ✅ "Get attachment details for the latest email"

 ### **Email Analysis**

 - ✅ "Summarize my inbox"